ray-project/ray/doc/source/ray-air/trainer.rst

-Ray AIR offers integration with popular machine learning training framework through a variety of Trainers, including Pytorch, Tensorflow, Horovod, XGBoost, as well as Scikit Learn and HuggingFace.
+Ray AIR offers integration with popular machine learning training framework through a variety of Trainers, including Pytorch, Tensorflow, Horovod, XGBoost, as well as scikit-learn and HuggingFace.
 It also offers a RLTrainer with RLlib integration.
 See :ref:`doc <air-trainer-ref>` for more information.